 I say all the time that every moment we have to live our life is a blessing.
 So often I have found myself taking it for granted.
 Every hug from a family member.
 Every laugh we share with friends.
 Even the times of solitude are all blessings.
 Every second of every day is a gift.
 After Saturday evening, I know I truly understand how blessed I am for each second I am given.

 Although what I’m going through is not anywhere nearly tragic, it’s still painful nonetheless.
 A breakup is common, but it’s also more difficult to deal with when you’ve followed your heart, gut instinct, faith, etc. I felt as if I lost a compass that has always guided me before.
 Now I’m completely clueless.

-One of my old friends who I saw at a wedding recently shared that she went through a similar experience where she had no doubt about who she was to marry but it never happened and she felt ashamed.
-So yes, even the most perfect Christian and brilliant Princeton grad etc can get it wrong.
+One of my old friends who I saw at a wedding recently shared that she went through a similar experience where she felt so convicted about something—and could haven’t been more wrong about it.
+So even the strongest Christian I know who’s also this brilliant Princeton grad, etc. can get it wrong.
 She told me that it took her a long time to get over it and there’s nothing you could do about the pain but just to go through it, and how the process really molded her faith to be stronger.
 Ultimately our hope is not in getting what we want, even the good things, but in God alone.

 Honestly it can be a joyless process but to quote C.S.
-Lewis, “there’s nothing we can with suffering but suffer it”.
+Lewis again, “there’s nothing we can with suffering but suffer it”.
 And that “sorrow…turns out not to be a state but a process.”

 C.S.
-Lewis talks about giving up ourselves and our ambitions to find our real selves, instead of the ones shaped by the values of our society or generation.
-C.S.
-Lewis explains:
+Lewis talks about giving up ourselves and our ambitions to find our real selves, instead of the ones shaped by the values of our society or generation:

 He invented-as an author invents characters in a novel-all the different men